ben-dev10/ndk/packages/ui/src/utils/styles/fonts/README.md

 The CDN approach follows a very similar approach in almost any framework and the steps to set them up varies across CDN providers, so we will be focusing on the self hosting option.

-> NOTE: For this package, to use `next/font/local` import the individual font constants from `fonts.ts` but to use the traditional approach with CSS, import the fonts.css file in your globals.css
+> NOTE: For this package, to use `next/font/local` import the individual font configs from `fonts.ts`, to use the traditional approach with CSS, import the `fonts.css` file in your `globals.css`

 ## For Next.js applications